Find A Speaker

 Leading National Voice on Restorative Justice

-- Founder and Director of Restorative Justice of Oakland Youth (RJOY)
+- Founding Director of Restorative Justice for Oakland Youth (RJOY)

 - Long-time social justice activist, Civil Rights attorney, restorative justice practitioner, writer, and scholar with a PhD in Indigenous Knowledge.

 - Author of The Little Book of Race and Restorative Justice: Black Lives, Justice, and U.S. Social Transformation